Quantum Machine Learning with Classiq

 return execute_qnn(quantum_program, arguments)

-In general, the post_process function is needed to prepare the execution results to be outputted or used for loss calculation during the training phase.
+function is needed to prepare the execution results for output or for loss calculation during the training phase.

 import torch